 Hyejoon Rim is an assistant professor in the School of Journalism & Mass Communication whose research focuses on corporate social responsibility, public relations and crisis communications.
 She earned her Ph.D. from the University of Florida.

 Recently in Faculty News Category

-SJMC professor Jisu Huh has been named vice president of the American Academy of Advertising.
-Her term will run one year beginning in 2014.
+Associate professor Jisu Huh has been named president elect of the American Academy of Advertising (AAA) and will begin her term as president of AAA in January 2015.